Hailey Bieber Shows Off Incredible Body In Tiny Black Bikini

 Hailey Bieber is showing off her incredible figure in a series of sexy new Instagram snaps.
 The 24-year-old dazzled her 32.3 million followers as she posed in a black bikini for two black-and-white photos.

 While posing with her hands on her hips, Hailey faced the camera with a small grin as she flashed a whole lot of skin.
 Her string bikini was a classic style and had thin straps that ran behind her back.
-The bottoms were lowcut but had high straps that ran up high on her waist.
-She showed off her toned tummy and flashed a little bit of cleavage in the look, which she paired with black Ray Bans sunglasses.
-On her feet were a pair of Chanel loafers with a large double C logo.
+The bottoms were low cut but had high straps that sat on her waist.
+She showed off her toned tummy and flashed a little bit of cleavage in the look, which she paired with black Ray Ban sunglasses.
+She also sported a pair of Chanel loafers that featured a large double C logo.

-Hailey also had her hair wrapped in a white towel and accessorized her look with small hoop earrings and rings on each of her hands.
+Hailey wrapped her hair in a white towel and accessorized her look with small hoop earrings and rings on each of her hands.
 The model stood outside in front of several white doors.
 Her body was reflected in their glass, as were some of the palm trees in the distance.
-A large Yves Saint Laurent bag also sat on an outdoor couch behind Hailey that was quite large in size.
+A large Yves Saint Laurent bag also sat on an outdoor couch behind Hailey.

-In her caption of the upload, the model said that everything is better in the Bahamas, where she is currently vacationing with her husband Justin Bieber.

-Friends of Hailey left her sweet notes below the pic while complimenting her beauty.
+Friends of Hailey left her sweet notes while complimenting her beauty.

 "Everything is better with HB," Leon "Starino" Anderson wrote.